 Allergic conjunctivitis can be caused by a reaction to pollen, mould, dust mites, animal or bird dander, and dust, detergents, perfumes and cosmetics and eye drops.
 It usually affects both eyes.
 Depending on the cause, it may be worse at certain times of the seasons, such as when pollen counts or airborne mould spores are high.
 It is more common in people who have other allergic conditions, such as asthma or eczema or hay fever.
 Symptoms can be mild to moderate, or even severe.
 As well as the eye symptoms of itching and watering, you may have sneezing and a runny nose.
 Eye drops or oral (tablet) antihistamines may be prescribed.

 Firstly, it is important to get the correct diagnosis from your medical practitioner.
-Treatment depends very much on the cause, and the following advice is general.
+Treatment depends very much on the cause, and the following self-care advice for conjunctivitis is general.